Construction Project Management Services and Construction Books

 0 Comments

 I find construction schedules invaluable on all of my projects.
-For small projects they could be simple hand drawn bar charts and for large projects they could consist of thousands of linked tasks created using specialist software such as Primavera, Microsoft Project, Candy or similar.
+For small projects they could be simple hand drawn bar charts and for large construction projects they could consist of thousands of linked tasks created using specialist software such as Primavera, Microsoft Project, Candy or similar.

-Schedules are useful because:
+Construction schedules are useful because:

 1. They inform the construction team of what tasks they should be working on and when.